- Barbel Winkler of Alfred Kärcher SE & Co. KG stated that Brightwork created fake news with its layoff and HANA coverage.

 If Lebron can’t beat a midget, the Lakers would have to begin asking themselves,

 “Why are we paying LaBron all this money.”

 This is how weak HANA’s value proposition is, and HANA comes with indirect access liabilities that none of the other competing applications does as we covered in the article The HANA Police.

-Given HANA’s expense and promises that are truly scandalous.
+Given HANA’s expense and truly scandalous promises.
 SAP owes many companies refunds for the discrepancy between the promises of HANA and reality.

 Where are the Missing Benchmarks for HANA?

 Secondly, if HANA’s superiority is so proven and such a settled issue, why has SAP refused to perform any benchmarks for the standard SD benchmarks on HANA as we covered in the article The Hidden Issue with the SD HANA Benchmark?
-Why does SAP disallow competitive benchmarks for analytics as we covered in The Four Hidden Issues with SAP’s BW-EML Benchmark.
+Why does SAP disallow competitive parameters for analytics as we covered in The Four Hidden Issues with SAP’s BW-EML Benchmark?

 What did John Appleby say as to why SAP had not performed a benchmark for HANA using SD?

 “You know, you get no-nonsense from me Bill.